HiepDuong/HW5--HiepDuong--COSC4370/README.md

-I only touch the function GrowImage and Findmatches because thats what I understand based on the research paper code I use visual studio 2017 in microsoft https://github.com/xingdi-eric-yuan/texture-synthesis/blob/master/ts.cpp
+I only touch the function GrowImage and Findmatches because thats what I understand based on the research paper code I use visual studio 2017 in microsoft https://github.com/xingdi-eric-yuan/texture-synthesis/blob/master/ts.cpp I only change the formula so that it looks really similar to the paper (the code from 3rd party formula looks weird for me)